SteCiu01/DAX-and-Data-Modelling/DAX-Codes/Row-Level-Conditional-Logic-in-Virtual-Tables/README.md

 # Leverage in-measures virtual tables for complex row-level calculations

-Let's imagine you work in finance and you need to present in a matrix the following customers hierarchy:
+Let's imagine you need to present in a matrix the following customers hierarchy:
 - Parent ID
 - Child ID
 - Customer Name